Colds in children

-The ‘common cold’ is caused by viruses that infect the nose, throat and sinuses.
-A virus is a germ that makes people sick.
+The ‘common cold’ is caused by viruses (germs) that infect the nose, throat and sinuses.
 Colds are most common in the fall and winter when people are indoors and in close contact with each other.

 It may seem like your child has one cold after another all winter.
 Young children haven’t built up immunity (defenses) to the more than 100 different cold viruses that are around.
 That’s why they can get as many as 8 to 10 colds each year before they turn 2 years old.

-Once you have had a cold virus, you become immune to that germ.
-Therefore, children get fewer colds as they get older.
+Once you have had a cold virus, you become immune to that specific germ.
+That’s why children get fewer colds as they get older.

 How do colds spread?